-WORK PLACEMENT: IBUS 4100 3.00 & MGMT 4850 3.00
+WORK PLACEMENT: IBUS 4100 3.00, MGMT 4850 3.00 & MGMT 4860 6.00 provides students who have completed their first year with an opportunity to earn credit while gaining relevant international work experience.
+This opportunity takes place in either the winter or fall semester at a minimum of 180 work hours or in the spring/summer term at a minimum of 240 work hours.

-IBUS 4100 3.00: Work Placement in the Global Context provides BBA and iBBA students who have completed at least first year with an opportunity to earn credit while gaining relevant international work experience.
+IBUS 4100 3.00: Work Placement in the Global Context

-MGMT 4850 3.00: Work Placement provides BBA and iBBA students who have completed at least first year with an opportunity to earn credit for gaining relevant work experience that need not have a global focus.
+MGMT 4850 3.00: Work Placement provides students who have completed at least first year with an opportunity to earn credit for gaining relevant work experience.
+This opportunity takes place in either the winter or fall semester at a minimum of 180 work hours or in the spring/summer term at a minimum of 240 work hours.